-An Exterior Alteration Application is required for all retaining walls.
+required for all retaining walls.
 Retaining walls and rock walls require thought and planning just like any other building project.
-Soil properties, wall height, wall type or function, drainage surcharge loads, adjacent grading, etc. must be taken into consideration.
+Soil properties, wall height, wall type or function, drainage discharge loads, adjacent grading, etc. must be taken into consideration.

-- Plot/plat plan with location of retaining walls.
+- Diagrammed (plot) plan with the location of the retaining walls.

-Note: Applications without a diagramed plot/plat plan will not be accepted.
+Note: Applications without a diagrammed plot/plat plan will not be accepted.

-- List of materials and color, (brochure or sample if applicable).
+- List of materials and colors and or a brochure or sample, if applicable.

 - Grading diagram.